renato3x/webhook-gateway-api/README.md

 1. Receives the request and immediately persists it as a **PENDING** delivery.
 2. Returns `202 Accepted` to the caller right away.
-3. A background worker (not yet implemented) picks up the pending delivery and attempts to forward it to the target URL.
+3. A background worker picks up the pending delivery every minute and attempts to forward it to the target URL via HTTP POST.
 4. If the delivery fails, the system retries using an **Exponential Backoff** strategy for up to 5 attempts before marking it as **FAILED**.

 This follows the **Producer-Consumer** pattern, decoupling ingestion from execution entirely.